 Keeping calcium levels balanced is essential to prevent damage to your pool and its surroundings, and to save you money.

 How to Test Your Pool Water for Calcium

-The total hardness (the measurement of both calcium and magnesium salts) level in your pool should be somewhere between 200 – 500 parts per million (ppm).
-Once again, a professional-grade pool water testing kit is going to be your best friend.
+The total hardness (the measurement of both calcium and magnesium salts) level in your pool should be somewhere between 200 and 500 parts per million (ppm).
+A professional-grade pool water testing kit is going to be your best friend.
 The best pro kits will test for calcium levels along with chlorine, pH, copper, iron, and other substances.

 You’ll simply add a chemical indicator to a small sample of pool water and compare the water color to the included color-coded chart to determine whether your pool water’s calcium is too high or too low.

 If your pool water becomes cloudy, or you start to see scaling on your pool liner, or you notice any pitting in the concrete in or around your pool, it’s definitely time to test for calcium.
 At that point, though, you’re a little late to the party.

 To stay on top of things, prevent damage, and save yourself from having to make expensive pool repairs, test calcium levels at least once a month.

 However, if you live in an area where the tap water is either hard or soft, or you get your water from a well that has a high level of calcium, you may want to test more often, maybe every two weeks, or even once a week just to be on the safe side.